 Once the site map was ready I then thought about how the users would interact with the website and the journey flows they would take to navigate through from beginning to the end of a purchase, below are some examples.

 After looking at the user interviews, personas and flows I created some lofi responsive wireframes, to give me a base to work from.

 BRANDING AND UI DESIGN

-I created and designed all the branding for Natural x Lab, Keeping in mind their ethos and vision of a sustainable, calm and natural world.
+To add a splash of colour and some personality I then designed all the branding for Natural x Lab, Keeping in mind the ethos and vision of a sustainable, calm and natural world.
 Using high-end editorial images that would inspire the target customer, as well as be relatable to them, creating an idyllic lifestyle.
 This is shown throughout the branding and UI design, in the imagary, copyright, type font and colour palette complementing the products available.